uncbiag/LTS/README.md

 </p>

 ## Walk-through Exemplar
 Here we use the [Tiramisu](https://arxiv.org/pdf/1611.09326.pdf) model for semantic segmentation on [CamVid](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) dataset.
-Specifically, we use the pytorch based implementation from [Brendan Fortuner](https://github.com/bfortuner/pytorch_tiramisu).
 Note that other deep segmentation networks and datasets can also be used.

 ### Deep Semantic Segmentation Network
 Tiramisu is a fully convolutional densenet.
 The implementation and training details can be found this github [repository](https://github.com/bfortuner/pytorch_tiramisu).